🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows changes in the share of vehicle registrations of the three most common types of commercial vehicles in the US between 1970 and 2010.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph below gives information about the price of bananas in four countries between 1984 and 2004.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The picture below shows the use of renewable energy accounting the total energy from 1971 to 2006.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The line graph below shows the number of international tourists visiting three different countries (France, the USA, and Australia) from 1990 to 2020.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All